Bafuu/Bafuu/README.md

    ],
    	Projects: {
    	    Verti: "a Moderation Bot Created for Discord",
-       Coming Soon: "My new project is at your service very soon" },
+       ComingSoon: "My new project is at your service very soon" },
  }
 ```